Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-If you have not tried the earlier example Selected List Box Items and Dynamic Query please visit that page and try it out before continuing with this.
-The Table and Queries created for that example are used here also.
+If you haven’t tried the earlier example, Selected List Box Items and Dynamic Query, please visit that page and complete it before proceeding.
+The same table and queries created in that example will also be used here.

 1. Query: OrdersinQ